-Total Hip Replacement in NYC and Stamford, CT
+Total Hip Replacement in NYC & Stamford, CT

 McLawhorn Banner4

 Total hip replacement, also known as total hip arthroplasty, is a surgical reconstruction of the hip joint using prosthetic parts made of special metals, plastic, and/or ceramics.
-Total hip replacement surgery is commonly performed in order to repair a hip joint that is suffering from damaged cartilage and/or bone, usually as a result of hip arthritis.
+Total hip replacement surgery is commonly performed to repair a hip joint suffering from damaged cartilage and/or bone, usually due to hip arthritis.

-Total hip replacement surgery is generally performed when there is a substantial amount of damage to the cartilage or bone in the hip joint, and when a patient is suffering from a significant amount of pain.
+Total hip replacement surgery is generally performed when there is substantial damage to the cartilage or bone in the hip joint and when a patient is suffering from a lot of pain.
 The surgery eliminates the pain associated with these conditions and restores function and mobility to the hip joint.
 In addition to hip arthritis, total hip replacement may be performed for avascular necrosis (bone death of the femoral head, or ball, of the joint) and other congenital and acquired hip disorders.
-Occasionally, total hip replacement is the right treatment for hip impingement, when there is severe damage to the cartilage of the hip.
+Occasionally, total hip replacement is the right treatment for hip impingement when there’s severe damage to the hip cartilage.

-First and foremost, the purpose of total hip replacement surgery is to improve pain.
+First and foremost, total hip replacement surgery aims to improve pain.
 Other general goals are:

 • Improve hip function